 School Library Journal (Betsy Bird) posted an article about knitting as depicted in picture books — so often the knitting needles are coming out the top, whereas if you’ve ever knitted in real life you’ll know that the needles come out below the hands.

 This is a wonderful observation, and once you’ve noticed it you’ll see it all over the place.
+Artistic licence aside, which of these illustrators is a knitter, do you think?

 OTHER INSTANCES IN WHICH REALISM IS MODIFIED